harneet862/Bee_model/README.md

 # Bee_model
 ## Overview:
 The Bee Simulation Project is designed to analyze bee interactions and behaviors using a simulation model built with the Python Mesa module.
-The project aims to track bee trajectories, calculate interaction probabilities, and enhance the understanding of bee dynamics in various environments.
+The project aims to enhance the understanding of bee dynamics by mimicing the experimental setup and providing the option to change the parameters.

 ## Table of Contents
 - Features